Archdiocese of Louisville: 1808 to 1841

 In 1808, Pope Pius VII created four new dioceses out of the Diocese of Baltimore.
 One of these dioceses was the Diocese of Bardstown.
-The pope chose that town because it already had a Catholic population.
+The pope chose Bardstown because it already had a significant Catholic population.
 The new diocese included all of Kentucky along with a vast area of the American Midwest and South, from the Great Lakes to the Gulf Coast, out to the Mississippi River.
-The pope appointed Reverend Benedict Flaget as the first bishop of Bardstown.
+The pope appointed Benedict Flaget as the first bishop of Bardstown.
 Flaget resisted the appointment, but Pius VII insisted he take it.

 Needing to ordain more priests, Flaget in 1811 started St. Thomas Seminary near Bardstown.
 It was the first Catholic seminary outside of the original 13 colonies.
 Flaget started construction of St. Joseph Cathedral in Bardstown in 1816.
 Many Protestants helped fund its construction as they felt it would increase the area's prestige.
 Flaget celebrated the first mass at St. Joseph in 1819, although the cathedral was not completed until 1823.
 Also in 1819, Flaget founded St. Joseph's College in Bardstown.